cmcneil/bib2graph/README.md

 can't share all abstracts for legal reasons, whereas your management software (such as Paperpile) is more likely to have the abstracts.

  It is unecessarily animated for fun.
+Interactive example at [carsonmcneil.me/citegraphs/rephd](carsonmcneil.me/citegraphs/rephd)

 ## Usage
 Getting started takes two commands.
 After downloading the repo, install dependencies: